Kitware/CMake/Modules/readme.txt

 Please use the following consistent variable names for general use.

-XXX_INCLUDE_DIR        	Where to find xxx.h, etc. If for some reason, you really need two paths, then that shouldn't be a problem - however, consider if you really should have two different FindXXX.cmake files.
-(XXX_INCLUDE_PATH was considered bad because a path includes an actual filename.)
+XXX_INCLUDE_DIRS        The final set of include directories listed in one variable for use by client code.
+This should not be a cache entry.
 XXX_LIBRARIES          	The libraries to link against to use XXX.
 These should include full paths.
+This should not be a cache entry.
 XXX_DEFINITIONS        	Definitions to use when compiling code that uses XXX.
 This really shouldn't include options such as (-DHAS_JPEG)that a client source-code file uses to decide whether to #include <jpeg.h>
 XXX_EXECUTABLE         	Where to find the XXX tool.
 XXX_YYY_EXECUTABLE     	Where to find the YYY tool that comes with XXX.
+XXX_LIBRARY_DIRS        Optionally, the final set of library directories listed in one variable for use by client code.
+This should not be a cache entry.
 XXX_ROOT_DIR           	Where to find the base directory of XXX.
 XXX_VERSION_YY		Expect Version YY if true.
 Make sure at most one of these is ever true.
 XXX_WRAP_YY		If False, do not try to use the relevent CMake wrapping command.